tracyhenry/Kyrix/tile-server/README.md

 * path to a directory containing d3-scale

 ## Run the server
-The entrance of the server is `tile-server/src/main/java/main/main.java`.
-Run this file to start the server.
-Open your browser and go to `http://localhost:port#` to see the initial canvas.
+Run `mvn compile` to build the backend server.
+Run `mvn exec:java -Dexec.mainClass="main.Main"` to start the server.
+Then open your browser and go to `http://localhost:port#` to see the initial canvas.